Jahnp/fabric-task-list/README.md

 ![Screenshot of the completed task list app](https://github.com/mikewheaton/fabric-task-list/blob/master/screenshot.png)
 ## About this tutorial

 You'll be creating a simple task list using [Office UI Fabric React](http://dev.office.com/fabric).
 Fabric React allows you to build your application with the same components that Microsoft uses across Office and Office 365.
-In this tutorial, you'll use components like TextField, CheckBox, and ProgressIndicator to quickly create an application that fits seamlessly into the Office experience.
+In this tutorial, you'll use components like TextField, Checkbox, and ProgressIndicator to quickly create an application that fits seamlessly into the Office experience.

 So that you can focus on the fundamentals of working with Fabric React, rather than setting up and using a build system, we've bootstrapped this project using [Create React App](https://github.com/facebookincubator/create-react-app).
 This tool is highly recommended for quickly starting React apps, including those that use Fabric React.
 For more details, see the [Create React App README](/blob/master/CREATE-REACT-APP.md).